 I need information about...

-You will be going home with a splint (sometimes referred to as a removable cast).
+You will be going home with a splint.
+This is sometimes called a removable cast.
 A splint helps your body heal by holding your injured bones or joints in place.
 Take good care of your splint.
 A damaged splint can keep your injury from healing well.
 If your splint becomes damaged or loses its shape, you may need to replace it.

 You have a broken ___________________ bone.

 This bone is located in your ____________.

 Wear your splint according to your doctor’s instructions.